Six Degrees of Kevin Bacon

-Six Degrees of Kevin Bacon or Bacon's Law is a parlor game where players challenge each other to arbitrarily choose an actor and then connect them to another actor via a film that both actors have appeared in together, repeating this process to try to find the shortest path that ultimately leads to prolific American actor Kevin Bacon.
+Six Degrees of Kevin Bacon or Bacon's Law is a parlor game where players challenge each other to choose an actor whom they connect to another actor via a film in which both actors appeared: this is repeated to try to find the shortest path that leads to prolific American actor Kevin Bacon.
 It rests on the assumption that anyone involved in the Hollywood film industry can be linked through their film roles to Bacon within six steps.
 The game's name is a reference to "six degrees of separation", a concept that posits that any two people on Earth are six or fewer acquaintance links apart.

 In 2007, Bacon started a charitable organization called SixDegrees.org.
 In 2020, Bacon started a podcast called The Last Degree of Kevin Bacon.

 History

 In a January 1994 interview with Premiere magazine, Kevin Bacon mentioned while discussing the film The River Wild that "he had worked with everybody in Hollywood or someone who's worked with them."
 Following this, a lengthy newsgroup thread which was headed "Kevin Bacon is the Center of the Universe" appeared.
-In 1994, three Albright College students - Craig Fass, Brian Turtle and Mike Ginelli - invented the game that became known as "Six Degrees of Kevin Bacon" after seeing two movies on television that featured Bacon back to back, Footloose and The Air Up There.
+In 1994, three Albright College students – Craig Fass, Brian Turtle and Mike Ginelli – invented the game that became known as "Six Degrees of Kevin Bacon" after seeing two movies on television that featured Bacon back to back, Footloose and The Air Up There.
 During the latter film they began to speculate on how many movies Bacon had been in and the number of people with whom he had worked.

 They wrote a letter to talk show host Jon Stewart, telling him that "Kevin Bacon was the center of the entertainment universe" and explaining the game.
 They appeared on The Jon Stewart Show and The Howard Stern Show with Bacon to explain the game.
 Bacon admitted that he initially disliked the game because he believed it was ridiculing him, but he eventually came to enjoy it.
 The three inventors released a book, Six Degrees of Kevin Bacon (ISBN 9780452278448), with an introduction written by Bacon.
 A board game based on the concept was released by Endless Games.